Editor’s note: This guide was updated in September of 2016 to offer the most up to date resources.

 Webmaster World is one of the oldest and most trusted forums on topics related to web development and marketing online as a whole.
 These are real webmasters sharing their thoughts and issues in an environment conducive to open discussion.
 As a result, the threads often involve specific issues, a variety of voices and, most importantly, no-holds-barred discussion of the issue at hand.

 Of course, you have to subscribe to Webmaster World to participate – but that’s not free.

 Another forum worth checking out is Cre8asite.

 Bill Slawski’s blog is the #1 place to learn about search engine patents.
 Period.

 insane determined enough to read through every search engine patent he can get his hands on and then translate them for the rest of us.

-Keeping up with patented search technology helps you keep abreast of what search engines are capable of – and where they may be going in the near future.
+Keeping up with patented search technology helps you keep abreast of what search engines are capable of – and where they may be going shortly.

 While in its current form Google in many ways dwarfs the original concept, the original Google concept was truly an engineering work of art – and reading the paper above will take you a long way in understanding the processes that are at the core of the search engines we know today.

 The blog you’re reading now has been around for some time.
 Loren Baker, who started it, is one of those other papas of SEO.